thm-projects/arsnova-mobile/README.md

 Before you call any build command, you have to refresh your Sencha Cmd project:

 	cd /path/to/arsnova-mobile
-	ant sencha:refresh
+	grunt refresh

 After that you can use the following command to build the mobile client for production deployment:

 	cd /path/to/arsnova-mobile
-	ant sencha:build:production
+	grunt build

+To ensure quality of the code, JSCS and JSHint are used.
+You can run both of them via `grunt lint` or run the tools separately via `grunt jscs` and `grunt jshint`.
+By just calling `grunt` the code checks are performed before a build.

-In order to develop and test on your local machine, you can use Jetty to deploy
+In order to develop and test on your local machine, you additionally need to run the ARSnova backend.
+You can use Jetty to start it:
-ARSnova:

 	cd /path/to/arsnova-backend
 	mvn jetty:run

 If you do not want to manually rebuild the client after every change, you can use Sencha Cmd's watching feature.
-Then ARSnova will be built continuously, while Jetty will pick up and redeploy the changes.
+Then ARSnova will be built continuously.
 To do so you have to open a second terminal and execute the following command:

 	cd /path/to/arsnova-mobile
-	ant sencha:app:watch

-#### The "testing" environment
+	grunt run

+`grunt run` will automatically inform you about code issues detected by JSCS and JSHint in files you modify.

+#### Build Environments

-By default, all JavaScript and CSS files are minified and put into the browser's cache.
+For `production`, all JavaScript and CSS files are minified and put into the browser's cache.
 This is good to make your changes ready for production, but you might want to have a faster build including proper stack traces while you are still coding your feature.
 This is where the `testing` environment comes in.

-The build commands change in the following way:

-	cd /path/to/arsnova-mobile
-	ant sencha:build:testing

-	cd /path/to/arsnova-backend
-	mvn jetty:run -Dmobile.path=\${mobile.testing.path}

-For using the watching functionality, run:

-	cd /path/to/arsnova-mobile
-	ant sencha:watch:testing
+By default, the `production` environment is used for `grunt build` while the `testing` environment is used for `grunt run`.
+You can change this behavior by appending `:<environment>` to the task name where `<environment>` can be one of Sencha's environments or one of the shortcuts `prod` and `dev`.

 ## Credits